verbb/formie/docs/integrations/captchas/akismet.md

 1. Save the form.

 Akismet screens submissions in the background, so there is no visible challenge on the front end.

+## Verify a Submission

+Save the form, open it on your site and submit recognisable test values.
+Submit through the site and check the resulting submission and spam state.
+A saved credential alone does not verify the visitor-facing challenge or server-side check.

+If nothing arrives, check whether integration conditions matched, whether the submission was complete and non-spam, and whether Craft’s queue has processed the job.
+A successful connection check verifies credentials; it does not prove that field mapping and delivery work.
+See [Connect and Test an Integration](/integrations/connect-and-test-an-integration) for a complete mapping and verification workflow.